ayhameed/Fire-detection/readme.md

 The inference process is implemented in Python using TensorFlow.

-## The Dashboard
-The Dashboard is a web application built with Next.js.
-It is used to visualize the metrics obtained from the model's inference.

 ### General Requirements
 To run this project, you will need the following: